livebook-dev/livebook/docs/teams/deploy_via_cli.md

 ### Available options

-- `--deploy-key`: A deploy key from your Livebook Teams organization (required)
+- `--org-token`: A token from your Livebook Teams organization (required)
 - `--teams-key`: Teams key from your Teams organization (required)
 - `--deployment-group-id`: ID of the target deployment group (required)